Lucky-ESA/ioBroker.e2-openwebif/README.md

 ## e2-openwebif adapter for ioBroker

-Remote control fpr your Enigma2 Receiver.
+Remote control for your Enigma2 Receivers.

 ## Requirements
 * Openwebif must be installed